MicrosoftDocs/architecture-center/docs/example-scenario/apps/apim-api-scenario.md

 ![Architecture diagram][architecture]

-The new UI will be hosted as a platform-as-a-service (PaaS) application on Azure, and will depend on both existing and new HTTP APIs.
+The new UI will be hosted as a platform as a service (PaaS) application on Azure, and will depend on both existing and new HTTP APIs.
 These APIs will ship with a better-designed set of interfaces enabling better performance, easier integration, and future extensibility.

 ### Components and Security